Pierre de Mirmande: Career

 The first mention of Pierre de Mirmande is in a charter dating from May 1163 when he entered the Order at the Saint John's commandery of Le Puy-en-Velay.
 We find him as a brother in 1184 in Saint-Jean-d'Acre under the magisterium of Roger de Moulins.
 According to acts of January 1193 and September 1199, he was Châtelain of the Krac des Chevaliers under the magisterium of Geoffroy de Donjon, elected around January 1193.

 On 4 March 1202, De Mirmande was the Grand Commander of the Order, still under the magisterium of de Donjon who disappeared after the summer of 1202.
 The new grand master would be Fernando Afonso of Portugal, elected between the fall of 1202 and 1203.
 De Mirmande became the Grand Master ad interim and directed the Order in the East in his absence.
 Fernando Afonso joined his post during the year 1203.

-It's in this context that on 23 March 1203, Pierre de Mirmande left on a diplomatic mission alongside Philippe du Plaissis, Grand Master of the Knights Templar and Soffredo Gaetani, legate of pope Innocent III.
+It's in this context that on 23 March 1203, Pierre de Mirmande left on a diplomatic mission alongside Philippe du Plessis, Grand Master of the Knights Templar and Soffredo Gaetani, legate of pope Innocent III.
 All three attempted mediation to resolve the war of succession between Bohemond IV and Raymond-Roupen concerning the Principality of Antioch.